 You can get ayurvedic treatment for PCOS at home.
 PCOS treatment in Ayurveda includes ayurvedic medicine for PCOS and yoga for PCOS.

 Known to be one of the most common issues that affect women, especially during middle age and after, Osteoporosis is largely preventable.

 Problems such as joint pain, backaches, and frailty are mainly due to behavioural traits that women pick up during adolescence and youth.

 Diets rich in calcium and physical activity like weight training will help women avoid Osteoporosis to a large extent.

 A few million women throughout the world die every year of strokes.
 This silent killer has many causes including hypertension, diabetes, a sedentary lifestyle with no exercise, excessive junk food, smoking and alcohol.

 Women should follow a healthy lifestyle and manage chronic conditions like diabetes and hypertension carefully with the correct treatments to reduce the risk of stroke.

 Type 2 diabetes occurs when the body doesn’t produce enough insulin or is unable to use insulin properly.
 This results in high levels of glucose build-up in the blood.

-Sometimes hormonal changes can also result in depression, especially after pregnancy or during menopause.
+Sometimes hormonal changes can also result in depression, especially postnatal depression after pregnancy or during menopause.
 Other factors include substance abuse, trauma, family history of depression and chronic illnesses.

 Studies have shown that women are more at risk than men to be affected by Alzheimer’s which results in memory loss issues.